Information for young people on looking after your wellbeing during coronavirus.

-Sending them texts and pictures, and agreeing a regular time to talk to each other on the phone, will help them feel they’re supported and are being thought of.
-You could also video call them, if that's available to you both.
+Sending them texts and pictures, and agreeing a regular time to talk, will help them feel they’re supported.

-Let them know that you’re there if they want to talk.
+You can reach out to them and let them know that you’re there if they want to talk, and offer them a hug or a shoulder to cry on.
 You can also share this web page with them, or our guide for adults.

-You could encourage them to tidy up around the house, or do some gentle exercises indoors or outside if this is possible.
+You could encourage them to pick up a hobby like drawing or playing guitar, or play games with you online if this is possible.

-You may be worried about a family member who is working in unsafe conditions.
+You may be worried about someone who is working in unsafe conditions.

 You can show your support for them by checking in, asking how work is and how they’re coping.
 You could also share our information on coping as key worker with them.